-- 1. During the injection test and the acid stimulations, the fault was pressurized by a highly permeable hydraulic connection (whose permeability is enhanced by the pressurization and the acid treatment). - The pressure increase on the fault led to a decrease in the effective normal stress and caused minor seismicity (Fig. 3a-Fig. 3d). - 3.
-Due to the acidification and shear slip associated with the fault reactivation, a pathway opened up for the gas to reach the borehole through the hydraulic connection and caused the gas kick (Fig. 3c and Fig. 3d). - 4.
-The fluid injected into the well during the control measures and the gas destabilized a larger patch on the fault leading to the seismic sequence that included the M_L 3.5 event (Fig. 3e and Fig. 3f). - 5.
-The injection of water and drilling mud during the well control measures probably clogged the hydraulic connection and stopped the gas kick.
+- 2. The pressure increase on the fault led to a decrease in the effective normal stress and caused minor seismicity (Fig. 3a-d). - 3.
+Due to the acidification and shear slip associated with the fault reactivation, a pathway opened up for the gas to reach the borehole through the hydraulic connection and caused the gas kick (Fig. 3c and d). - 4.
+The fluid injected into the well during the control measures and the gas destabilized a larger patch on the fault leading to the seismic sequence that included the M_L 3.5 event (Fig. 3e and f). - The injection of water and drilling mud during the well control measures probably clogged the hydraulic connection and stopped the gas kick.

-In our conceptual model, we show one distinct fracture zone that intersects with the borehole at the upper Malm where a strong temperature anomaly was observed.
-However, the logs show that other permeable structures might exist at the depth of the lower Malm.
+In our conceptual model, we show one distinct fracture zone that intersects with the borehole at the Upper Malm where a strong temperature anomaly was observed.
+However, the logs show that other permeable structures might exist at the depth of the Lower Malm.
 Moreover, for both the injection test and the first acid stimulation, Diehl et al. (2017) observed that the seismicity was initiated at a greater depth (between 4.8 and 5.0 km) compared to later events.
 The first acid stimulation was performed in the lower section of the Malm and induced two microearthquakes at a depth of about 4.9 km (Fig. 3c and Fig. 3d).
-The second acid stimulation was performed in the upper Malm section, inducing seismic events above a depth of 4.7 km.
+The second acid stimulation was performed in the Upper Malm section, inducing seismic events above a depth of 4.7 km.
 For the injection test and the well control measures, where water and drilling mud was injected into the cased section and the well was pressurized equally, seismic event locations ranged from a depth of approximately 4.4 to 4.9 km.
-Given these observations, the presence of a second permeable connection seems possible: the first structure connects the upper Malm at the borehole with the reactivated fault at a depth of about 4.5 km, while a second permeable structure may connect the lower Malm with the fault at a depth of about 4.8 km.
-The second hydraulic connection could then explain the fast seismic response to the stimulations
+Given these observations, the presence of a second permeable connection seems possible; the first structure connects the Upper Malm at the borehole with the reactivated fault at a depth of about 4.5 km, while a second permeable structure may connect the Lower Malm with the fault at a depth of about 4.8 km.
+The second hydraulic connection could then explain the fast seismic response to the stimulations in the lower part of the fault.
+However, despite these observations, Diehl et al. (2017) proposed that the vertical offset of this cluster is a location artifact, which can be removed considering the presence of a local v_p/v_s velocity anomaly.
+For this reason, we choose to perform the numerical simulations with only one hydraulic connection.